 Producing 2,500 lumens of brightness, it can handle some ambient light without colours washout, making it ideal in the living room or a media room.
 In normal mode, it’s quiet, only producing 37 dB of noise.
 The baseline noise falls to 27 dB in ECO mode, meaning it’s virtually silent.

 In terms of image size, the Epson EH-TW5650 can project onto any screen between 30 and 300 inches, allowing you to easily enjoy a big-screen experience!

 The brightness combined with a 60,000: 1 contrast ratio, means colours are displayed in true to life hues with natural shadows.
 While the built-in Detail Enhancement and frame interpolation technology ensure every frame is faithfully reproduced without any blurring.

 As a Full HD 1080p projector, even old formats have a new life and depth to them, while newer releases appear with stunning colours and texture.
 Plus as a 3D ready projector, simply add some 3D glasses and enjoy the latest 3D releases.

 With built-in Wi-Fi, you can stream directly from any smart device to the Epson EH-TW5650 using the iProjection app.
 You could use one of the HDMI ports to connect a streaming stick.
 Also, you can connect wirelessly with Miracast compatible smart devices.

 The long-lasting lamp means you can view a movie a day for up to 11 years before it requires changing.
 In normal mode, the lamp life is 4,500 hours.
 This increases to 7,500 hours in economy mode.

 As you might expect, the onboard 10W speaker is handy whether your watching sports or TV outside and don’t fancy moving speakers.
-It’s also ideal if you haven’t yet invested in an AV receiver and a 5.1 surround sound speaker set-up.
+It’s also ideal if you haven’t yet invested in an AV receiver and the best 5.1 speaker package.

 Setting up the Epson EH-TW5650 is straight forward.
 It only projects forward and so you can’t use it for rear projection.
 That said, it does support two positions.
 You can place it on a table, and use the adjustable front leg to angle it up towards the screen or use the best projector ceiling mount.